2025 Small Business Tax Deductions Checklist

 Gifts to clients for their patronage and employees for anniversaries or holidays are 100% deductible with a limit of $25 per person.

-Please ensure that the gifts are related to your business and should be tangible, not entertainment.
+Please ensure the gifts are related to your business and should be tangible, not entertainment.

 Final Thoughts!